 We try and make our students as employable as possible by giving them access to some really excellent resources and expertise.
 Portsmouth's really well located for easy access to some famous fossil localities.

 BSc (Hons) Palaeontology degree entry requirements

-- UCAS points – 112–128 points, with 32 points from a Science subject (Applied Science, Archaeology, Biology, Chemistry, Environmental Science/Studies, Geography, Geology, Mathematics or Physics) (calculate your UCAS points)
+- UCAS points - 112-120 points to include a minimum of 2 A levels, or equivalent, with 32 points from a Science subject (Applied Science, Archaeology, Biology, Chemistry, Environmental Science/Studies, Geography, Geology, Mathematics or Physics). (calculate your UCAS points)